All Episodes

 This is about keeping America safe and secure.

-He's talked about that two percent of people, the criminal element that have been responsible.
+He's talked about that 2% of people, the criminal element that have been responsible.

 We've talked to angel moms and dads that have lost their kids to illegal immigrants.

-And the government and certain states and cities are aiding and abetting whatever future criminal activities uh may happen.
+And the government in certain states and cities are aiding and abetting whatever future criminal activities may happen.

-On top of that, it's costing per average uh illegal immigrant seventy thousand dollars a year per taxpayer.
+On top of that, it's costing per average illegal immigrant $70,000 a year per taxpayer.

 And the president is saying no to the drugs, the cartels, and the gangs and those people, the bad elements that are at our southern border because it's wide open.

-Uh, on top of everything, the president went out on Saturday.
+On top of everything, the president went out on Saturday, said, you want DACA?

 Okay, let's do DACA.